10 Tips for Helping the Ocean at Home

 3. Cut your carbon footprint

-Demand for energy, researchers argue, is one of the driving forces behind climate change trends.
-Consider contacting an electrician to discuss an energy audit for your home and the installation of energy-efficient appliances, leave your car at home if you can, and look into green home renovation options when you're preparing to make big changes to your home.
+Ever-increasing demand for energy, researchers argue, is a driving force behind climate change trends.
+Contact an electrician to discuss an energy audit for your home and the installation of energy-efficient appliances, leave your car at home if you can, and look into green home renovation options when you're preparing to make big changes to your home.
 By reducing your energy demands, you'll help cut your bills and support the environment: win-win!

 4. Take care of the beach